 Advanced Care and After Death Care Directives

-SOIL and Earthaven Ecovillage are proud to partner with the Center for End of Life Transitions (CEOLT) for this interactive workshop on preparing the documents to make your end of life wishes known.
-This class provides a strong foundation for the Home Funeral and Death Care Midwife Training class offered later in the summer.
+The Center for End of Life Transitions (CEOLT) is proud to offer this interactive workshop on preparing end of life documents at Earthaven Ecovillage, hosted by SOIL.
+This class provides a strong foundation for the Home Funeral and Death Care Midwife Training class offered later in the year.

-This course provides a strong foundation for the Home Funeral and Death Care Midwife Training class offered by SOIL and CEOLT later in the summer.
+This course provides a strong foundation for the Home Funeral and Death Care Midwife Training class offered by CEOLT and SOIL May 31-June 2.

 - Living will